Study Abroad Costs and Aid

 Supplemental Funding Abroad (SFA)

 The SFA endowed funds are awarded to high-need students (as indicated by the Financial Aid Office) who need additional funding to subsidize study abroad expenses associated with studying abroad.
 Students can apply for SFA funds only after being officially approved and accepted to a K Program or K Partner Program.
-If granted, these funds can be used to offset increased costs due to being an RA sophomore year, living off-campus sophomore year, losing ability to work while abroad, or for travel while on or after program that you wouldn’t be able to do otherwise.
+If granted, these funds can be used to offset increased costs due to losing ability to work while abroad, or for travel while on or after program that you wouldn’t be able to do otherwise.
 The CIP is not allowed to disperse SFA funds to students who have unpaid K bills.
 The SFA application is open year-round and award decisions are made by CIP staff on a rolling basis.

 Student Projects Abroad (SPA) • Beeler, Riley and Collins Grants and Fellowships